Last week I spent a few days working in the Strip District – an old historic market area in Pittsburgh – one of my favorite places (but another day).

-Traditionally it is made of oil, vinegar, garlic, a variety of fresh herbs and red pepper.
-I made mine with most of the same ingredients but because I had garlic scapes in the fridge, I used those in place of garlic.
+Traditionally it is made of oil, vinegar, garlic, a variety of fresh herbs, and red pepper.
+I made mine similarly but I had garlic scapes in the fridge, so used those in place of garlic.

 While you make it in a food processor or a blender, it shouldn’t be a pureed sauce.
-Blend it just enough for the herbs to be well chopped and the flavors to combine, but make sure you can still see the pieces of parsley, cilantro, and red pepper flakes.
+Blend the sauce just enough for the herbs to be well chopped.
+You should still see the pieces of parsley, cilantro, and red pepper flakes.
 The oil and vinegar will pull all the flavors together nicely.

 A good Chimichurri has a bit of a bite from the vinegar and garlic, which cuts through the fat in the steak and balances the flavors.
 You can make it as spicy as you’d like by adding red pepper flakes.
-We like a little kick but really want the other flavors to shine through so I only use a pinch of red pepper flakes, but you can adjust it to your taste.
+We like a little kick but really want the other flavors to shine through.
+I used just a pinch of red pepper flakes, but you can adjust it to your taste.

-Some people will marinate the steak in the sauce, reserving some of it to serve on the side which will help tenderize the meat.
-If you have a tough piece of meat, marinating it in this sauce for a few hours will help break the fibers down a bit and add a lot of flavor to the meat.
+It’s great to marinate the steak in the sauce and reserve some to serve on the side.
+Marinating helps tenderize the meat and if you have a touch cut, it really helps.
+I marinated this in the sauce for a few hours which tenderized and added a lot of flavor to the meat.

 If you find yourself with a huge bunch of parsley and don’t know what to do with it, give this chimichurri sauce a try.
-Just like pesto, it freezes well, so you can make a big batch and freeze it in ice cube trays or a Ziploc bag.
+Just like pesto, it freezes well.
+Make a big batch and freeze it in ice cube trays or a Ziploc bag.
 You’ll be ready for your next cookout.